Navigation

 3. the necessity of relevant parties to act on and address reports of alleged corruption.

 In February 2022, the Maritime Anti-Corruption Network released the results and lessons learned from ten years of collecting data of corrupt demands in maritime trade.
 This data has been collected in over a decade through MACN’s Anonymous Incident Reporting platform, a system designed to allow the maritime industry to report when it has been faced with corrupt demands in ports globally.
-To date, the reporting system has close to 50,000 incidents reported in over 1,000 ports, across 149 countries.

 Diversity & inclusion

 IUMI represents more than 40 national member associations from around the globe and works closely with affiliate organisations from a wide array of maritime stakeholders with international backgrounds.
 It is therefore IUMI's goal to represent this variety of members in IUMI's policy positions.
 Moreover, IUMI aims to include a diverse range of members as related to their geography, gender and age in the Technical Committees and Forums.
 The Committee and Forum Chairs are requested to consider these aspects when they recommend candidates during the annual elections.
+This intention is underpinned by IUMI's diversity statement.

 Livestock transports